srobo/volunteer-scheduler/README.md

 }
 ```

 For each role, there are a list of constraints.
-Constraints take a volunteer profile, and return True
+Constraints are pure functions which take a volunteer
-if the volunteer is capable of performing that role, or false if they are not.
+profile, and return `True` if the volunteer is capable of performing that role, or `False` if they are not.

 ## Scoring